By Riley Kennedy, U.S. Army

 Do you love snow and winter?!
 Hopefully you won’t miss that season too much because it’s virtually non-existent here.
 There is Summer, however.
 Summer runs from about March through October.
 Then Fall lasts until Christmas at which time there’s a brief Spring until Summer shows up again.
 No joke, my tulips started sprouting in January.
 Ok, so I might be slightly exaggerating.
 About every other year there is an actual winter; mostly ice and freezing temperatures and occasionally snow.
 Regardless, when winter decides to show up, the installation shuts down.

 The other unique climate feature of the area is tornado season, which runs from about March through May.
-Having just come from Kansas, I thought I’d seen the worst of it.
-Not trying to be an alarmist here, but Georgia tornados are no joke.
+Not trying to be an alarmist here, but Georgia tornadoes are no joke.

 Events & Activities